redbadger/website-honestly/README.md

 answer is 6 columns 10 gutters wide.

 We use these grid columns and gutters to create the css that’s a faithful representation of the Zeplin designs.
-Imagine we’ve already created the HTML that splits the Q and A slice into separate divs relating to the different elements talked about above.

 The Q and A container div takes up the whole screen but has padding on the left and right.
 We’ll calculate the width of this padding based on the width of the screen.
 The width of the screen is 12 columns and 24 gutters.
 So,
 ```
 12 x column + 24 x gutter = 100%
  1 x column +  2 x gutter = 100% / 12
 ```
 The left (and right) padding is 1 column and 3 gutters wide.
 Substituting the calculation above we get,